On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet X, Mixed Fascicles, Houghton Library – (46b).
 Includes 14 poems, written in ink, ca. 1858-1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Poems (1891), 27, from the fascicle (B).

 Dickinson copied this poem into Fascicle 13 in the 4th place around early 1862.
-R. W. Franklin notes:
+The editor, R. W. Franklin, notes:

 A few contexts are important for thinking about this poem.
 First, Dickinson wrote two later versions of this definitional poem: “Hope is a strange invention” (F1424, J1392) in 1877 and “Hope is a subtle glutton” (F1493, J1547) in 1879 that are worth comparing with it.
 She clearly kept revisiting her ideas about the status of hope.